Each day is a new opportunity to create a greater sense of self-awareness, acceptance, bliss and truth.

 - Blissful absorption (samadhi)

-I have been a student of yoga for over 10 years and more recently completed 200-Hour Yoga Alliance Certified Yoga Instructor training with a focus in the Anusara style of yoga.
+I have been a student of yoga for over 15 years and I am a 500RYT (Registered Yoga Teacher) training with a focus in the Anusara style of yoga.

 My love for yoga is created through the merging of mind (pranayama), body (asana) and spirit (atman) to create greater self-awareness and bliss in my life.